GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-container-queries/index.md

   - devtools-tips
 ---

-Container queries are the new CSS feature that web developers are excited about.
-It may trigger a tectonic shift in the design approach of website layouts, from device-based to device-agnostic.
+[CSS container queries](https://web.dev/new-responsive/#responsive-to-the-container) are the new CSS feature that web developers are excited about.
+It may trigger a tectonic shift in the design approach of website layouts, from page-based responsive design to container-based [responsive design](https://web.dev/new-responsive/#responsive-to-the-container).

 {% YouTube id='X4TYXlvbb2E' %}